TEXT-S&P summary: Ship Finance International Ltd.

 Liquidity

 We assess Ship Finance’s liquidity as “adequate” under our criteria.
-We consider Ship Finance’s liquidity profile to be sufficiently supported by the company’s policy of maintaining an ample cash balance, its largely stable contracted cash flows, its strategy of prefinancing vessels on order, and what we consider to be proactive treasury management.
+For moreinformation, see “Methodology And Assumptions: Liquidity Descriptors For Global Corporate Issuers”, published on Sept.
+28, 2011, on RatingsDirect on the Global Credit Portal.
+We consider Ship Finance’s liquidity profile to be sufficiently supported by the company’s policy of maintaining an ample cash balance, its stable contracted cash flows, its strategy of prefinancing vessels on order, and what we consider to be proactive treasury management.

--- We expect the company’s liquidity sources (including operating cash flows, surplus cash balances, and committed bank financing for newbuilds) to exceed liquidity uses (capital spending, mandatory debt repayments, and dividends) by about 1.3x.
+-- We expect the company’s liquidity sources (including operating cash flows, surplus cash balances, and committed bank financing for newbuilds) to exceed liquidity uses (capital spending, mandatory debt repayments, and dividends) by about 1.3x in 2012.

--- Liquidity sources will continue to exceed uses, even if EBITDA declines by 15%.
+-- Liquidity sources will continue to exceed uses, even if EBITDA declines by 15% in 2012.

 -- We understand that the company’s bank covenants require it to hold at least $25 million in cash, cash equivalents, or available in long-term committed facilities at the end of each quarter and to adhere to certain minimum value clauses.
-Other covenants in Ship Finance’s corporate senior secured bank facilities and $449 million high-yield notes include restrictions on payments, investments, and the incurrence of new debt.
+Other covenants in Ship Finance’s corporate senior secured bank facilities and $449 million high-yield notes (of which now $274 million is net outstanding) include restrictions on payments, investments, and the incurrence of new debt.
 The covenants include requirements for the company to maintain an equity-to-asset ratio of at least 20% at the end of each quarter and consolidated current assets minus consolidated current liabilities of $0 or better.
-On June 30, 2012, the company was in compliance with all covenants.
+On Dec.
+31, 2011, the company was in compliance with all covenants.

 -- The company appears to have sound relationships with its lenders and a satisfactory standing in credit markets.